boobo94/boobo94.github.io/_posts/2021/10/2021-10-28-unserialize-php-in-nodejs.md

 ```

 ## How to handle array deserialization

+Using php-unserialize library has some drawbacks

+> Notes
+>
+> Note that array() will be converted to {} and not [].
+That can be discussed as array() in PHP has various significations.
+A choice had to be done, but it may change in the future (cf. next point).
+>
+> A less obvious conversion is array('a', 'b') which will be converted to {"0": "a", "1": "b"}.
+Quite annoying, and it will be fixed if necessary (this means I won't work on this issue unless you really need it, but I agree this is not normal behavior).

 As mentioned in the beginning of this article, Note that array() will be converted to {} and not [].
 Having this context you cannot handle array functions, instead manipulate the objects: